-Want more useful care and cleaning tips?
-READ: How to clean a dishwasher – for sparkling crockery every time
+Another useful care and cleaning tip is knowing how to clean a dishwasher, for sparkling crockery every time.

 If your washing machine still smells funny there is a possibility it's beyond saving and you may need to buy a new washing machine.

 Before you throw the towel in (pun intended) try out these handy tips on how to clean a washing machine, because it might just need some TLC to get your whites whiter.